edgedb/easy-edgedb/chapter14/index.md

 A lot of characters are starting to die now, so let's think about that.
 We could come up with a method to see who is alive and who is dead, depending on a `cal::local_date`.
 First let's take a look at the `Person` objects we have so far.
 We can easily count them with `select count(Person)`.
 The `count` function will probably give you a number close to `{24}` at this point in the course.

-There is also a function called {eql:func}`docs:std::enumerate` that gives tuples of the index and the set that we give it.
+There is also a function called {eql:func}`docs:std::enumerate` that gives tuples of the index numbers and the items in set that we give it.
 We'll use this to compare to our `count()` function to make sure that our number is right.

 First a simple example of how to use `enumerate()`: